Exclusive Kaplan Digital SAT Preparation Provider in Saudi Arabia for 10 years

 What is the SAT?

-The SAT (Scholastic Assessment Test) is a standardized test widely used for college admissions, primarily in the United States.
+The SAT is a standardized test widely used for college admissions, primarily in the United States.
 It assesses a student’s readiness for college by evaluating their skills in reading, writing, and math.
 The SAT is important because it provides a common benchmark for colleges to compare applicants from different high Universities and backgrounds.
-A good SAT score can improve a student’s chances of getting into their desired college, potentially securing scholarships and financial aid
+A good SAT score can improve a student’s chances of getting into their desired college, potentially securing scholarships and financial aid.

 Why is the SAT Important?